marksydor/pokemongo/README.md

 # Pokedex React App

 This projects is online Pokedex^^.\
-This project was created with React and uses https://pokeapi.co/
+This project was created with React and uses https://pokeapi.co/ .\
+Also app is available here https://marksydor.github.io/pokemongo/ .\

 **The startup commands are listed below**